renoki-co/laravel-docker-base/examples/laravel/README.md

 This project is simple:

+- there is a `GET /image` endpoint that generates a random shape with GD (an extension that is not included in the original Docker Base image)
 - there is a `GET /health` endpoint for healthchecks
 - there is a `ANY /` endpoint that will dispatch a job to store a record in the database (in `logged_requests`)
 - has a Job ([`LogRequest`](app/Jobs/LogRequest.php)) that will execute the `logged_requests` INSERT query